Robert H. Brooks: Donations to South Carolina universities

 Brooks was a major donor to universities in South Carolina.
 The Robert H. Brooks Performing Arts Center at Clemson, completed during the 1993-94 school year, was named in his honor following a large donation.
 He also donated $2 million to Coastal Carolina University (Conway, SC) in 2003 to create their first football stadium which the university named Brooks Stadium in his children's honor.
 He also created the Brooks Motorsports Institute (now Brooks Institute for Sports Science), the first of its kind in the US, at Clemson University about the study of the motorsports industry in the US.

 Death

-Brooks died in Myrtle Beach, South Carolina on July 16, 2006 of a cerebral aneurysm.
+Brooks died in Myrtle Beach, South Carolina, on July 16, 2006, of a cerebral aneurysm.

-The eldest son from his first marriage, Mark, was killed in an April 1, 1993 plane crash with 1992 NASCAR Winston Cup Series champion, Alan Kulwicki.
+His eldest son, Mark, from his first marriage predeceased him when he was killed on April 1, 1993 in a plane crash with 1992 NASCAR Winston Cup Series champion, Alan Kulwicki.
 Younger son Coby Brooks became President and CEO of Hooters, Inc. and Naturally Fresh, Inc., but left Hooters after the sale of the company in 2011.

 Tributes to Brooks

-Following the announcement of Brooks' death on July 17, 2006, the main page of the Hooters website changed their sign to "Farewell World Wide Wing Commander" that ran from July 17, 2006 to September 10, 2006.
-A tribute was also done in the July 31, 2006 comic strip Prickly City.
+Following the announcement of Brooks' death on July 17, 2006, the main page of the Hooters website changed their sign to "Farewell World Wide Wing Commander" that ran from July 17, 2006, to September 10, 2006.
+A tribute was also done in the July 31, 2006, comic strip Prickly City.

 The 2007 Hooters swimsuit calendar was also dedicated in his memory.